FrederikTheisen/FTNMRTools/README.md

 ...
 ```

-2) Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin
+2) Topspin 'totxt' exported files in a folder. 'multitotxt' can be executes by downloading the AU program from here and running that in Topspin.
+The output files are similar, but not identical, to the format described above.

 Topspin command line
 ```